Aliases for GSTP1 Gene

 GeneCards Summary for GSTP1 Gene

 GSTP1 (Glutathione S-Transferase Pi 1) is a Protein Coding gene.
-Diseases associated with GSTP1 include oral mucosa leukoplakia and prostate cancer.
-Among its related pathways are Metabolism and Cellular Senescence.
-GO annotations related to this gene include glutathione transferase activity and kinase regulator activity.
-An important paralog of this gene is GSTM5.
+Diseases associated with GSTP1 include Kala-Azar 2 and Macular Telangiectasia Type 2.
+Among its related pathways are Naphthalene metabolism and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity and kinase regulator activity.
+An important paralog of this gene is GSTA1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
+Involved in the formation of glutathione conjugates of both prostaglandin A2 (PGA2) and prostaglandin J2 (PGJ2) (PubMed:9084911).
+Participates in the formation of novel hepoxilin regioisomers (PubMed:21046276).
 Regulates negatively CDK5 activity via p25/p35 translocation to prevent neurodegeneration.